LogicCuteGuy/LogicCuteGuy/README.md

 LogicCuteGuy/LogicCuteGuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-     🥰 Aerina💛💙 & Hinanami💗 So Cute and Aerina💛💙 & Hinanami💗 is Real